learn-co-curriculum/github-to-canvas/README.md

 ### Markdown Formatting Issues Cause Errors in Canvas

-Individual markdown headers, paragraphs and code snippets should be separated by an empty line in the markdown.
+An empty line should separate individual markdown headers, paragraphs and code snippets in the markdown.
 Without these empty lines, the contents will be interpretted as one continuous paragraph and ignore formatting.

 ## Overview of GitHub to Canvas workflows